How to Read The Foresight Guide

 Color Legend for The Foresight Guide

-UPGO Foresight – The Four Practice Domains
+POGU Foresight – The Four Practice Domains

-The Guide is written for four global audiences, in this priority order.
+The Guide is written for four audiences, in this priority order.
 Below is some advice on how each audience may best use it.

 - Foresight Students, and anyone reasonably new to our field, may benefit from the whole Guide, which can be read sequentially or by chapter.
 Chapter 1 introduces the foresight field, including its definitions, history, training, opportunities and challenges.
 Again, if you only have the time to read one chapter, Chapter 1 would be it.
 Chapter 2, on personal foresight, is a set of tools and techniques to help you become more self- and future-aware, effective and motivated.
 Chapter 3 covers career options, and the most common roles, styles, industries, functions, and methods available to foresight practitioners.
 Chapter 4, on models, will help you better understand the many useful ways to analyze change.
 Chapters 7 and 11 will help you think about how change happens, why certain kinds of change continually accelerate, and what futures are likely to arrive next, and what futures are just feel-good stories or hype, and are unlikely to ever occur.
 Appendix 1 offers broad peer advice from experienced practitioners in the field.
 These chapters may be the most helpful for the beginning student.